Murder of Gail Shollar: Investigation and apprehension of suspect

 During other interviews, it was determined that Johnson had previously lived nearby in Piscataway before moving to Plainfield.
 On Friday, November 6, 1992, Piscataway police questioned Johnson outside his residence and observed a large bandage over a cut on his right hand, which he explained as having happened while he was washing dishes.
 After learning that the palm print and fingerprints found in the minivan matched Johnson, the Piscataway police arrested him on November 8, 1992.

 Trial, conviction and appeal

 Johnson was tried on 13 counts for the carjacking, rape and murder of Gail Shollar.
 The trial began on January 24, 1995 in New Brunswick, NJ.
 On February 24, the jury found him guilty on all counts.
 During the penalty phase of the trial, the jury was unable to reach a unanimous decision on death by lethal injection, and on May 8, Johnson was sentenced to life imprisonment with 30-year parole ineligibility for the murder and a consecutive 100-year sentence with 50-year parole ineligibility for the other crimes.
 Johnson appealed, and on March 9, 1998, the appeals court affirmed both the convictions and the sentences.

-Lawsuit

-In January 2000, Robert Shollar filed a wrongful-death suit against the shopping mall where Gail Shollar had been abducted.
-The lawsuit alleged that the mall's managers were aware of numerous previous crimes on their property and did not have adequate security in the parking area.
-The case was settled for $4.125 million, payable to Gail Shollar's estate.